 If you have been baking for a while, then you have probably noticed that many recipes call for butter to be softened.
+But you may not have any idea how to soften butter.

 If you’re like most people, then you have probably wondered why the butter needs to be softened in the first place.
 Does it really make a difference to the recipe and how it turns out?
 The answer, in a nutshell, is yes.